 Pheomelanin, on the other hand, is responsible for adding red and orange colors to your hair.
 It’s rare to have a high concentration of pheomelanin, which is why there are so few natural redheads in the world.

 It does, however, exist in some quantities in everyone’s hair.
 It is also more stable than eumelanin.
 Eumelanin breaks down easily through the process of oxidization, but pheomelanin does not.
 Pheomelanin tends to hang around within the hair even after being exposed to extreme conditions.
 Therefore, under wet oxidizing climates, the eumelanin in the hair is lost over extended periods of time, leaving behind the red pigment, pheomelanin.

 It’s interesting to note how transitory we consider our hair to be, cutting it confidently, knowing that it will simply grow back.
-However, the last set of hair follicles you develop will probably outlast civilization!
+However, the last set of hair follicles you develop will probably outlast whatever civilization you call home!
 Not so transient after all.
-Who knew the hair on our head could be that important!
+Who knew the hair on our head could be so dynamic—even after death!

 - Journal of Investigative Dermatology

 - Book chapter: Taphonomic alteration to hair and nail; University of Bradford